Acrylic Prints & Acrylic Photo Blocks Buy Guide [UPDATED 2019]

 NEW!
 A newer option we just added for our customers is an anti-glare option that doesn’t have all the benefits of the Trulife, but does offer better reduction in glare (50% by our estimates) at a significantly lower price than the Trulife.

-Question #9 Is the company well reviewed?
+Question #11 Is the company well reviewed?
 Many shoppers check the reviews of a company before making the decision to purchase from them and that’s a good idea!
-Just be sure the reviews are listed on a 3rd party site such as Facebook, Google, Yelp, Trustpilot, Ekomi, etc. A good tip when shopping for anything online – don’t trust reviews on the company website since they can be filtered or fake.
+Just be sure the reviews are listed on a 3rd party site such as Facebook, Google, Yelp, Trustpilot, Ekomi, etc. It’s not a bad idea to check the BBB as well.
+A good tip when shopping for anything online – don’t trust reviews on the company website since they can be filtered or fake.
 This can happen on 3rd party sites as well, but much less likely.
+The bottomline is that we’ve seen an increasing amount of shady business practices in this industry in the last few years so the more places you can check out a company the better.
 We’ve been completely transparent for many years and every customer that has purchased with us gets a link to review us good or bad.
 You can see our 2000+ reviews in various places online here.

 NEW!
 Acrylic Photo Blocks Buy Guide